Last updated: November 14, 2024

 The basic principles of equine chiropractic care center on identifying and addressing misalignments or restrictions in the horse’s musculoskeletal system, known as subluxations.
 These subluxations can lead to impaired mobility, discomfort, and reduced performance.

-For example, a horse may start acting up when saddling and refuse to enter the training gaits, as was recently the case with my own horse.
+For example, a horse may start acting up when saddling and refuse to enter the training gaits, as was recently the case with my horse.
 Our farrier suggested that we have a chiropractor evaluate him.
-After the chiropractor made adjustments, our horse returned to his normal behavior and resumed training without any issues.
+After the chiropractor made adjustments, our horse returned to normal behavior and resumed training without any issues.

 Common Equine Issues Addressed by Chiropractic Therapy